Yoast/yoastcs/README.md

 #### PhpStorm

-Refer to [Using PHP Code Sniffer Tool](https://www.jetbrains.com/phpstorm/help/using-php-code-sniffer-tool.html) in PhpStorm documentation.
+Refer to [Using PHP Code Sniffer Tool](https://www.jetbrains.com/phpstorm/help/using-php-code-sniffer-tool.html) in the PhpStorm documentation.

 After installation, the `Yoast` standard will be available as a choice in PHP Code Sniffer Validation inspection.